 These sessions enable students to review coursework, discuss co-curricular, study abroad and experiential learning activities, and plan ahead for graduate school, employment or other post-graduation opportunities.
 Other tips students can employ for graduating on time include:

 - Carefully reviewing the college catalog and knowing all requirements for graduation.

 - Taking an average of 15.5 credit hours each semester.

 - Registering for classes as early as possible to avoid getting shut out of required courses.

 - Being diligent in completing academic requirements during freshman and sophomore years and being aware of prerequisites needed for upper-level courses.

 - Avoiding the need to drop courses.
 Dropping courses wastes time and money.

-- Whenever applicable, taking courses that meet more than one requirement (core as well as for a major).
+- Taking courses that meet more than one requirement (core as well as for a major) whenever possible.

 - Considering summer school for needed coursework or to lessen the load during the school year.

 - Seeking help with academic problems or personal difficulties as they arise.